ECC-BFMC/Documentation/source/data/demo/explaining.rst

    <div style="margin-top: 15px;"></div>

-- **Calibration Process** – Involves positioning the vehicle, running it at specific angles/speeds (Left, Right, Backward), and measuring the actual distance traveled.
+- **Calibration Process** – Involves positioning the vehicle, running it according to the specific step(Left, Right, Backward), and measuring the actual distance traveled.

   .. list-table::
      :widths: 50 50